Common Signs of Rodent Infestations

 Sealing Entry Points

 Rodents can enter homes and buildings through surprisingly small openings.
-Common entry points include gaps around doors and windows, cracks in the foundation, and openings around utility lines.
+Common entry points include gaps around doors and windows, foundation cracks, and utility line openings.
 Conducting a thorough inspection of your property to identify these potential entry points is the first step in rodent prevention.
 Pay special attention to areas where pipes and wires enter the building, as these are often overlooked but provide easy access for rodents.

 Effective Sealing Materials